hashicorp/terraform-provider-google/website/docs/r/dataproc_job.html.markdown

 * `labels` - (Optional) The list of labels (key/value pairs) to add to the job.

-* `scheduling.max_failures_per_hour` - (Required) Maximum number of times per hour a driver may be restarted as a result of driver terminating with non-zero code before job is reported failed.
+* `scheduling.max_failures_per_hour` - (Required) Maximum number of times per hour a driver may be restarted as a result of driver exiting with non-zero code before job is reported failed.

+* `scheduling.max_failures_total` - (Required) Maximum number of times in total a driver may be restarted as a result of driver exiting with non-zero code before job is reported failed.

 The `pyspark_config` block supports: